-What is a Supply Bond?
+What is Supply Bond?

-A supply bond is one of several types of contract bonds which are intended to guarantee that a supplier will produce materials needed for a specific job or project.
+A supply bond is one of several types of contract bonds that are intended to guarantee that a supplier will produce materials needed for a specific job or project.
 These are generally only necessary on very large projects with a great many materials potentially involved, or a high volume of just a few materials.
 If the supplier is unable to produce the needed materials for any reason, this bond would then protect the purchaser against potential losses or setbacks.

 How Do They Work: